grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "Alright," said Shakes.
 "With the condition that you make Gregory continue to feed me, I'll stick with y'all for now."

-"You know I do take care of a few other things on this boat besides the fuckin' food," said Gregory.
+"You know I do take care of a few other things on this boat besides the fuckin' food," Gregory put in.

 Percy ignored Gregory.
 "Once we've covered some significant expanse of ocean without crossing paths with the _Grackle_ again, we'll put into a port somewhere and start looking for work.
 And hopefully we'll be able to include the _Gnat_ in whatever new endeavor we take up."